-There was a \$4 million minimum purchase commitment for the 12-month period ended December 31, 2017.
-This minimum purchase commitment was not met; however, the manufacturer and the Company extended the agreement for an additional year under the same terms.
+The agreement contains a \$4 million minimum annual purchase commitment.
+This minimum purchase commitment was not met in 2017 or 2018; however, the manufacturer and the Company extended the agreement through December 31, 2019 under the same terms.
 Because the Company did not meet the minimum purchase commitment, the manufacturer can require the Company to work with their sales representative to establish a performance improvement plan, and the manufacturer has the right to terminate the agreement.